surfkansas/aws-labs/labs/lab-3.md

 Before we can create our function, we need to specific a few items.

 First, we need a name.
-Give our function the name '`hello-world-labmda`'.
+Give our function the name '`hello-world-lamdda`'.

 Next, we need to pick the runtime for our function.
 Lambda supports a number of different runtimes, each with their own pros and cons.
 For our labs, we will be using the '`Python 3.6`' runtime.